fbpx

 The patient should expect visual recovery to be fast and dramatic.
 Most patients experience some temporary blurring for a few days from tear film variations or some fluid in the cornea.
 Patients can also expect increased light sensitivity for a few weeks.

-Are You Interested in Refractive Lens Exchange?
+Are You Interested In Refractive Lens Exchange?

 Call us today at (615) 559-4242 to schedule your appointment to find out if Refractive Lens Exchange is right for you.